-The Law Office of Rajeh A. Saadeh, L.L.C., has helped numerous individuals accused of domestic violence, including women and men, defend against the issuance of Final Restraining Orders in numerous counties throughout New Jersey.
-In addition to current or former significant others, such as husbands, wives, boyfriends, and girlfriends, our office has helped parents defend against FROs from children, brothers and sisters defend against the issuance of Final Restraining Orders against siblings, and even roommates defend against orders of protection.
-Before the hearing, we review the TRO obtained and advise the likelihood that the plaintiff will obtain a Final Restraining Order and how best to defend against it, including by exploring the real reason why the plaintiff wants an FRO.
-These reasons include to obtain an advantage in child custody disputes, get you out of a home that you both previously shared, or even for immigration purposes.
+The Law Office of Rajeh A. Saadeh, L.L.C., has helped numerous individuals accused of domestic violence, including women and men, defend themselves against the issuance of final restraining orders.
+Anyone can seek a restraining order — spouses and ex-spouses, dating partners, roommates, children, parents or siblings.
+Before the hearing, we will review the TRO and advise you on the likelihood that the plaintiff will be granted a final restraining order.
+Then we will strategize how best to defend against it, including by exploring the real reason why the plaintiff wants an FRO.
+These reasons may include obtaining an advantage in child custody disputes, getting you out of a home that you shared or even immigration purposes.